shibam17/todolist/README.md

 </p>

 ## Setting up IDE
-For this workshop we will be using repl.it as code editor.
+For this workshop we will be using **repl.it** as code editor.
 It is a free, online code editor which is very easy to use with instant online hosting service.

 To start your coding right away navigate to [repl.it/languages/html](https://repl.it/languages/html) and you will have your whole setup.

-You would see that there are already three files named
+You would see that there are already three files named:
 1.  index.html
 2.  script.js
 3.  style.css

-for  HTML, JavaScript and CSS respectively.
+for  HTML, JavaScript, and CSS respectively.
 So we will work on them to build our To-Do List.

 ![Initial-setup](https://cloud-f247ti7ln.vercel.app/0example-1.png)